SebOuellette/Socketry/README.md

     console.log('Connected!');

+    // Fires when the client joins the room socket.on('join', room => {
+        console.log('Joined Room');
-    // Fires when server sends a message to the client socket.on('message', (msg) => {
+        // Fires when server sends a message to the client in the room room.on('message', (msg) => {
             console.log(msg);
         });

         // Send a message to the server in object form. socket.send({msg: 'Message', usr: 'SharkFin'});

+        // Leave the room
+        room.leave();

         // Close the websocket connection
-    socket.end();
+        // socket.end();
     });

+    // Fires when the client leaves a room socket.on('leave', room => {
+        console.log('Left Room');
+    });
+});
 ```

 ### Rooms
-Rooms have not yet been added, but you will be able to join multiple rooms in the client, and host multiple rooms on a server.
-As a client, all the rooms you join must be on the same server, unless you create another client that connects a different address.
+The websockets are split into rooms.
+This means that you can have something that acts as two or more servers, when it's really just one!
+This means you can host the socket server on one node process.
+The server can do whatever it wants with the rooms messages.
+When a message is recieved, the server can send it to all teh clients in the room, just a few clients, or to every room.
+This would be good for if you wan't to make announcements to every room about an event or such.

 ### .send()
 When sending with the client, you send an object.
 You can have any property inside the object, as long as the server will accept it.